yupix/Mi.py/LICENSE/ThirdPartyLicense.md

   __ licenses/gpl-3-0.txt

-The `2-Clause BSD license`_ and the Python licenses are OSI-approved_ and GPL-compatible_.
+All used licenses are OSI-approved_ and GPL-compatible_.

 Plaintext versions of all the linked-to licenses are provided in the licenses_ directory.